A Field Guide for Young Professionals

 You won't read your way to a better career.
 You'll stretch your way there — with the right people beside you.

-The four stages — and how emphasis shifts
+The three stages — and how the bar rises

-The same 32 competencies matter across a whole career, but not equally, and not all at once.
-Early on, developing yourself dominates.
-In the middle, relationships take over.
-At the top, business and people-building decide everything.
+All thirty things matter across a whole career, but not equally, and not all at once.
+On day one, character does the work.
+In your first years, individual skill takes over.
+From year five on, the job becomes other people.
 This is the single most important idea in the guide:

-Each stage in Part II foregrounds the 5–6 competencies that matter most right then.
-Work on those, keep the earlier ones from slipping, and let the later ones wait until they're your job.
+Part II gives each stage its own tab, and each of its ten things a full chapter.
+Work the ten for the stage you're in, keep the earlier ones from slipping, and let the later ones wait until they're your job.

 Finding your ikigai